kittylyst/fighting-animals/README.md

 That is, the tag name should match the contents of `docker-compose.yml`

 ## Running the project

-In the deploy directory are a docker-compose YAML file and a collector config.
+In the deploy directory is a docker-compose YAML file.

 ```shell
 docker-compose up